 We all know that times have changed.
-The current world of social media makes a newspaper look archaic at best.
-Don’t get me wrong, I still love the feel, smell, and nostalgia of reading the Sunday paper, but frankly speaking, it’s not where I search for a business.
+The current world of social media and online search makes a phone book or newspaper look archaic at best.
+Don’t get me wrong; I still love the feel, smell, and nostalgia of reading the Sunday paper, but it’s not where I search for a business.

 Why Your Company Needs a Blog

 Many companies have seen the value of outsourcing their blog posts.
 Why?
 Though a blog may sound like a fairly simple endeavor, a successful blog is made up of many vital components: consistency, writing skills, and a knowledge of marketing.
-Don’t be discouraged!
-With a little hard work, a creative spirit and a desire to learn it can be done.
-Here are some tips to help you achieve an awesome blog.
+But don’t be discouraged!
+With a little hard work, a creative spirit, and a desire to learn, it can be done.
+Here are some tips to help you achieve a blog that gets great results.